By Denys Lefebvre

 Misfortune laughed at people’s teary way.”

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Denys Lefebvre has used imagery in this poem such as “The time has been dry, and no rain”, “The haze occurred in the gloomy appearance” and “The zeal and jubilation has faded away.”
+For example, “The time has been dry, and no rain”, “The haze occurred in the gloomy appearance” and “The zeal and jubilation has faded away.”

 - Metaphor: It is a figure of speech in which an implied comparison is made between the objects that are different.
-The poem has used natural disasters as an extended metaphor to show how they disturb the harmony of life.
+The poem uses natural disasters as an extended metaphor to show how they disturb the harmony of life.

 - Personification: Personification is to give human qualities to inanimate objects.
-The poet has used this device at many places in the poem such as “The whole earth has care, want and pain”, “The air is hot and cruel dictator” and “All the flowers are panic-stricken now.”
+For example, “The whole earth has care, want and pain”, “The air is hot and cruel dictator” and “All the flowers are panic-stricken now.”

 - Rhetorical Question: Rhetorical question is a question that is not asked to receive an answer; it is just posed to make the point clear.
-The poet has used rhetorical question in the first stanza such as; “Where should I go and seek peaceful shelter? “
+The poet used a rhetorical question in the first stanza.
+For example, “Where should I go and seek peaceful shelter?”

 Poetic and literary devices are the same, but a few are used only in poetry.
 Here is the analysis of some of the poetic devices used in this poem.